 If the idea of not being able to watch shows or channels in real-time makes you hesitant to cut the cord, there are always cable replacements you can choose.

 Subscriptions like DirectTV Now, Sling TV, Youtube TV, and Playstation Vue, all act like cable.
 While they stream over the internet like other services, they instead allow you to view your favorite channels like TBS, Nickelodeon, VH1, USA and many more, live.
 Moreover, Playstation Vue acts like a DVR as well and gives you the option to record episodes for later.
+You can also check the Spectrum services which also offer cable tv options and even has a spectrum cable customer service number which is available 24/7.

 All that to be said, if you want to keep channels like HBO or TCM, you might want to consider simply keeping cable, as adding on more channels can rack up your bill rather quickly, and likely won’t save you much more than cable.